no-questions/profile-management-service/README.md

 # profile-management-service

+Services to validate creation and updation of user profiles

 before starting the application run up.sh to start cache and db servers required configuration to connect to them is already hardcoded